 Here are some views…

-Brain Solis suggested that the problem with F-commerce and shopping on social networks is the vision of many of the F-commerce strategies we’ve seen in play to date (this does make a lot of sense, doesn’t it?).
+Brain Solis suggested that the problem with F-commerce and shopping on social networks is the vision of many of the F-commerce strategies we’ve seen in play to date.

-Brain believes that in new media, social, mobile, and disruptive, that brands tend to assume a “mediumalistic” approach.
+Brain believes that in new media, social, and mobile, brands tend to assume a “mediumalistic” approach.

 Brain explains “mediumalistic” approach as a phenomenon where weight is given to technology of any medium rather than its specifics strengths and the unique possibilities to deliver desired experiences and outcomes.